App Audits

 The widget shows every cost component a borrower needs.
 TAN, TAEG, monthly payment, origination fee, appraisal fee, and service cost.
 This is not a simplified “estimated rate” or an opaque “Avg.
 Price.”
 It is a full cost breakdown that lets the user compare total borrowing cost, not just headline numbers.

 The handoff is the best we have tested.
 Product selection carries over completely.
 The only blank fields are personal details the conversation never collected.
-Attribution tracking is ChatGPT-specific.
 The user does not re-enter anything the app already knows.

 The big question